thclough/endangered_db/README.md

 #### 4,1,1) "trade" Table CSV

-I first imported relevant packages and read in all of the data from the CSV's, only keeping selected columns:
+I first imported relevant packages and read in all of the data from the CSV files, only keeping selected columns:
 ```python
 import pandas as pd
 import numpy as np